Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Your desire for him goes beyond making him feel wanted and loved.
 Your desire is a bedrock form of support that gives him power to face the rest of his daily life with a sense of confidence and well-being.

 One man I interviewed brought up those ads.
-“Every man immediately understands what that commercial is saying —it’s all about guys feeling good about themselves.
+“Every man immediately understands what that commercial is saying.
+It’s all about guys feeling good about themselves.
 The ad portrays a truth that all men intuitively recognize.
 They’re more confident and alive when their sex life is working.”

 Wound #1: “If she doesn’t want to, I feel incredible rejection.”